vanus-labs/docs/content/cloud-docs/source/aws-sqs/setup.md

 7. Click on **Create queue**.
 ![](images/create%20queue%20final.png)

-8. Copy your SQS Arn, it would be needed when creating your connection in Vanus.
+8. Copy your SQS Arn, it will be needed when creating your connection in Vanus.
 ![](images/copy%20arn.png)

 ---

-## Step 3: Amazon SQS Connection Settings
+### Step 3: Amazon SQS Connection Settings

 1. Write a connection name without any spaces.
 ![](images/Name%20connection.png)

-2. Enter your Access Key ID, Secret Access key, SQS ARN and click **Next** to continue the configuration.
+2. Enter your Access Key ID, Secret Access key and SQS ARN, and click **Next** to continue the configuration.
 ![](images/SQS%20source%20config.png)

 ---